- Grading and Max Credits: Graduate Catalog Info GMS6354

 Credits: 3

 This course will provide the student with an introduction to the importance of scientific report writing and forensic science professionalism.
-Foundational issues including ethics on a crime scene, academic plagiarism, and dishonesty within case report writing and courtroom testimony will be discussed with a focus on writing specialized forensic reports throughout.
+Discussed within the course are foundational issues, including ethics during crime scene investigation, academic plagiarism, and dishonesty within case report writing and courtroom testimony, with a focus on writing specialized reports for the forensic medicine practitioner.

 Course Objectives: